abdusabri/bit-docs/content/docs/cli-show.md

 **-o, --outdated**

-Shows the component's latest version from the remote Scope (if exists).
+Shows the component's latest version from the remote Collection (if exists).

 ```bash
 bit show foo/bar --outdated